DeathStalker682/Final-Freshman-highschool-Project/README.md

 # SophomoreHighSchoolProjects

-My programming projects from sophomore year of highschool.
+My programming projects (python) from sophomore year of highschool.
 Probably a lot of bugs and sometimes I'm too lazy to bugfix.
 Beware of errors and such.